---

 | JSONL | Poor | Structural noise outweighs semantic payload |

-Microsoft Research indicates that clean markdown format significantly improves an LLM's ability to parse multidimensional tabular data compared to sequential text.
-Graph-based RAG studies further show that optimizing input formats reduces output token consumption by 89% to 97%.
-This massive computational advantage directly increases the probability of a brand being cited.
+Optimized input formats drastically reduce computational costs and increase citation probability.
+Microsoft Research confirms that while LLMs have basic structural understanding, markdown improves the parsing of multidimensional tabular data compared to sequential text.
+Furthermore, graph-based RAG studies indicate that optimizing input formats reduces output token consumption by 89% to 97%, providing a massive computational advantage.

 # Why This Problem Happens: Three Root Causes

-Narrative-first writing conventions bury extractable answers and cause AI engines to penalize content.
-Traditional SEO favored long-form prose to signal depth, but AI models truncate parsing if core claims or product definitions appear 600 words into an introduction.
+**Root Cause 2: Narrative-first writing conventions bury extractable answers and trigger AI engine penalties.** Traditional SEO favored long-form prose to signal depth, but AI models may truncate parsing before finding core claims or product definitions if they appear 600 words into an introduction.
 According to [LLM Refs](https://llmrefs.com/generative-engine-optimization), burying the answer is one of the highest-frequency citation failures in GEO audit data.

-Missing schema markup prevents AI crawlers from efficiently grounding their understanding of structured content.
-Implementing FAQPage, HowTo, or Organization schema acts as documentation for the content API.
-According to [Dataslayer](https://www.dataslayer.ai/blog/generative-engine-optimization-the-ai-search-guide), proper schema provides a 30% to 40% boost to AI visibility beyond what content structure alone delivers.
+**Root Cause 3: Missing schema markup prevents AI crawlers from efficiently grounding their understanding of your content.** Publishing structured content without implementing FAQPage, HowTo, or Organization schema is comparable to building an API without documentation.
+According to [Dataslayer](https://www.dataslayer.ai/blog/generative-engine-optimization-the-ai-search-guide), proper schema implementation provides a 30% to 40% boost to AI visibility beyond what content structure alone delivers.

 For a deeper grounding in how the discipline works end to end, see our [guide to generative engine optimization](/blog/what-is-generative-engine-optimization-geo).